macewanCS/DreamSolutions/spec/UserStories.md

 - As a business planner, I want to determine what goal, action, or task is a business plan, so that I can determine the priorities of said goal, action, or task.
+- As a business planner, I want to be able to create a business plan so that I	<———— can allow others to start working towards it (e.g. assigning tasks)

 Team/Department Leader
 ======================